trandrew96/netflix-slider/README.md

 # netflix-slider

-A replica of the Netflix sliders.
+A basic replica of the Netflix sliders, including the infinite scroll!

 Built using vanilla js.